emmanuelByte/banck-management-app/Readme.md

 # Bank Account Management - Project Walkthrough

 Welcome to the Bank Account Management tool.
 This application simulates a simple banking system where users can deposit, withdraw, and check their balance.
-In this document, we'll guide you on how the system works and break down how we've incorporated JavaScript classes, switch statements, and try-catch-finally constructs.
+In this document, I will guide you on how the system works and break down how I've incorporated JavaScript classes, switch statements, and try-catch-finally constructs.

 ## Table of Contents